Airyzz/ASMdotNET/README.md

 # ASMdotNET
 A class to compile assembly using a C++ like inline assembly syntax

+Note: This library is still a work in progress, and each opcode must be added manually, for both x86 and x64 assembly.
+A list of supported opcodes can be found [here](https://github.com/Airyzz/ASMdotNET/tree/master/ASMdotNET.x86/Operations).

 ## Getting Started
 Add a reference to ASMdotNET to your project and add the following using statements:
 ```csharp